A Family Holiday to Malta: How to Keep the Kids Entertained

 Older kids and teenagers

-Although the many historical landmarks and points of interest in Malta and Gozo could still be of interest to older kids and teenagers, these are a few options they might find a little more entertaining.
+Although the many historical landmarks and places to visit in Malta and Gozo could still be of interest to older kids and teenagers, these are a few options they might find a little more entertaining.

 - Scavenger Escape (Sliema) is an escape game, which can be played between 2 to 6 players as family, friends, colleagues or even for a birthday celebration or anniversary.
 Players have to solve clues and work their way through the puzzles thrown at them to get out.
 There are different games at different difficulty levels, starting with a timer of 60 minutes.

 - Take a Segway tour of Valletta or Dingli with a tour guide and rented segways.
 More info here.

 - Badger Karting (Ta’ Qali) has a local raceway with a fleet of 30 petrol-powered karts that can reach up to 80 kph.
 Once their race is over, participants can relax and watch others race.
 There is also a bar serving hot and cold snacks and a selection of drinks.

 - Laser Tag (Rabat) is a great fun-packed activity where players amass points by tagging opponents with the taggers provided.
 Once all opponents have been tagged out, the game ends.

 - Eden Bowling (Paceville, St. Julian’s) is a small bowling alley which is ideal for kids, teenagers and adults alike.
 There is a dining area as well as a number of amusement games and tables.

 Have a look at my recommendations for sightseeing tours in Malta and Gozo.

 Buġibba, Qawra and St. Paul’s Bay